Piwimau/SCU/README.md

 # SCU

-SCU is a small utility library for C.
+SCU is a utility library for C.

 ## Contributing